-4. Heart health and blood pressure
+4. Supporting heart health and blood pressure

-5. Cholesterol levels
+5. Improving cholesterol levels

-They’re also associated with increased nerve cell growth and activity in brain regions associated with learning and memory, especially the hippocampus.
+These flavanols are also associated with increased nerve cell growth and activity in brain regions associated with learning and memory, especially the hippocampus.

 The flavonols in dark chocolate stimulate the release of endorphins and help with mental well-being.
 Cocoa compounds are also involved in the production of serotonin, a neurotransmitter that boosts mood.

-9. Insulin and diabetes
+9. Reducing diabetes risk

 One large-scale study found that people who ate chocolate more than once a week had a significantly lower risk of developing type 2 diabetes within 5 years, compared with people who rarely or never ate it.

 The flavanols in chocolate may influence how your body deals with insulin.
-Some studies have found that chocolate flavanols may improve insulin production, and others suggest they could be involved in reducing insulin resistance.
+Some studies have found that chocolate flavanols may improve insulin production, and others suggest that they could be involved in reducing insulin resistance.

 What percentage of dark chocolate is healthy?

 “If you go for very high cocoa content, then you’re less likely to get anything that’s unhealthy.
-Pick something with the minimum number of ingredients on the label, and then you know you’re going to get something that is really natural with very little taken away.” — Prof. Tim Spector
+Pick something with the minimum number of ingredients on the label, and then you know you’re going to get something that is really natural with very little taken away.”

 Try to choose organic dark chocolate to ensure that any added flavorings are less processed.